EC-Council · CEI

 Beyond direct training income, the C|EI designation enhances professional credibility within the cybersecurity education sector, differentiating holders from uncredentialed trainers when competing for corporate training contracts or academic positions.
 C|EI holders may also be considered for EC-Council's Subject Matter Expert (SME) program, contributing to curriculum development and exam authoring.
 As demand for skilled cybersecurity professionals — and the training programs that produce them — continues to grow globally, the C|EI credential positions holders at the intersection of technical expertise and professional instruction.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 611 questions.

 Explanation